 Click Create Data Table.

-- If this button is disabled, double check that you've selected some Table Headers first.
+- If this button is disabled, double-check that you've selected some Table Columns first.

 Editing Data Tables

-You can adjust the structure and behaviour of a data table after you've created it.
+You can adjust the structure and behavior of a Data Table after you've created it.
 For example, here's a short walkthrough where we change the columns from the previous example.

 There's also an easy way to delete the data table or update the source data.